discordjs/guide/guide/slash-commands/response-methods.md

 	</DiscordMessage>
 </DiscordMessages>

-Ephemeral responses are *only* available for interaction responses; another great reason to switch across to the new and improved features.
+Ephemeral responses are *only* available for interaction responses; another great reason to use the new and improved slash command user interface.

 ## Editing responses